miguel-saiph/harmonies-solo-companion/README.md

 ## Features

-* Access to the 15 scenarios by swiping left or right.
+* Access to the 15 scenarios by swiping left or right (up and down in the web version).
 * Show the requisites and saves the highscore (and only the highscores) of each scenario.
 * Earn medals upon reaching certain scores.
 * Show general instructions for getting a valid score.